MM, Eastman School of Music, University of Rochester

 In 2012, Snedecor founded the DC Pops Orchestra, a 30-piece ensemble featuring some of the best jazz and crossover artists in the region.
 This group has provided music for the elite of Washington in prestigious venues such at the National Building Museum and Mellon Auditorium.

-Snedecor is the Associate Professor of Trumpet at the University of Hartford's Hartt School in Hartford, Connecticut, and a former faculty member at George Mason University, The Peabody Institute (Johns Hopkins University), and Towson University.
+Snedecor is a Professor of Trumpet at the University of Hartford's Hartt School in Hartford, Connecticut, and a former faculty member at George Mason University, The Peabody Institute (Johns Hopkins University), and Towson University.
 Snedecor is well known by trumpeters and tuba players alike for has series of brass etude books that are required repertoire at many colleges and conservatories.
 His arrangements and compositions have been performed throughout the United States, Europe, Asia, and Australia.

 Watch Phil interviewed on Brass Chats.